PROV-019: Student Academic Suspension Grievance Policy

-An undergraduate, graduate, or professional student who believes that an academic decision violates the University’s or school’s academic policies and procedures may file an academic grievance with the appropriate department chair, unit head, or faculty committee.
-Students should consult the dean’s office of their school for guidance as to the appropriate point of contact for the initial appeal.
-This process is intended to remedy harm done to the grievant and not to impose punitive sanctions on University employees or other students.
+This process is intended to avoid potential harm to the grievant and not to impose punitive sanctions on University employees or other students.
 However, in some cases, a proposed corrective action may include a recommendation for disciplinary action to be taken toward a University employee or student.
 In such cases, the recommendation will be addressed under the appropriate University procedure.

 The grievance must specify:

-- what efforts the student has made to resolve the concern informally; and
+- The efforts the student has made to resolve the concern informally; and

-It is the responsibility of the student filing the grievance to insure that the grievance includes all necessary supporting documentation at the time of submission.
+It is the responsibility of the student filing the grievance to ensure that the grievance includes all necessary supporting documentation at the time of submission.

-Within five (5) calendar days after receiving the decision, the student may appeal to the dean or the dean’s designee, as specified in the school’s detailed grievance procedures, available in the school’s section of this Record.
-The only basis for appeal is documented evidence that adjudication of the grievance failed to comply with the procedural requirements of this policy.
-Dissatisfaction with the outcome of the grievance will not be grounds for appeal.
+Within five calendar days after receiving the decision, the student may appeal in writing to the school dean (or the dean’s designee), as specified in the school’s section of the Record.
+Dissatisfaction with the outcome of the initial adjudication of the grievance will not be grounds for appeal.

-To ensure the University’s compliance with accreditation requirements of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), the school will provide the following information to the University's SACSCOC Liaison within 30 calendar days following the conclusion of any grievance process:
+To ensure the University’s compliance with the accreditation requirements of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), schools will provide the following information to the University's SACSCOC Liaison within 30 calendar days following the conclusion of any grievance process:

-- date on which the grievance was filed;
+- Date on which the initial grievance was filed;

-The information submitted to the University’s SACSCOC Liaison will be retained in a secure and confidential location for two (2) years.
+The information submitted to the University’s SACSCOC Liaison will be retained in a secure and confidential location for two years.